zauberware/acceptcookies/README.md

  * "Refuse cookies"-option for user
  * Set link to data policy page in settings.
  * Easy code to change style or behaviour.
- * No JS lib dependency, just a few lines of HTML, JS and CSS
+ * No dependencies, just a few lines of HTML, JS and CSS

 ## Installing